 When talking to your South Carolina DUI attorney in Easley, you will want to first explain the unique details of your DUI case in order for them to advise the best way forward.
 This usually begins with considering whether it is practical to fight the charges directly.
 If so, you and your lawyer will develop an action plan for defending your innocence.
 If not, then your Easley DUI defense lawyer will work to minimize those charges by negotiations with the prosecution.
 This process happens before your case goes to trial and often a plea bargain may be reached before you have to appear in front of a jury.

 There are some factors that could turn your case in your favor and reduce your charges, such as the fact that you were taking legal prescription medications, that you were capable of clearly communicating, or an unreliable breathalyzer test was used.
 During this time, you may call on witnesses to testify as to where you were and what activities you were engaged in prior to your arrest.
 You may call upon mechanics to show your vehicle was suffering a mechanical malfunction that could attest to your swerving.
 There are many ways in which DUI charges can be reduced or eliminated.
 To determine your best options, contact a South Carolina DUI attorney at the Bateman Law Firm in Easley, SC, today.

 Frequently Asked Questions about DUI Charges in Easley, South Carolina

-Is it always necessary to hire a DUI lawyer in Easley, SC?
+Is it always necessary to hire a South Carolina DUI attorney in Easley, SC?

 Is drinking and driving always illegal?